How the Oral Microbiota Influences Gut Health and Microbiome Balance

 Capsules bypass the oral microbiota entirely.

-This is why formulations designed for the oral–gut axis can produce broader microbiome benefits.
+This is why formulations designed for the oral–gut axis can produce broader benefits for the microbiome.

 How to Support the Oral Microbiota Naturally